• Link to X

 1planet1ocean is out.
 Ocean Doctor is in.

-/in Featured, News & Announcements, Ocean Doctor's Reflections/by Ocean Doctor1planet1ocean is out.
-Ocean Doctor is in.
+December 25, 2010/in Featured, News & Announcements, Ocean Doctor's Reflections/by Ocean Doctor

 1planet1ocean is out.
 Ocean Doctor is in.
 The reason?
 When my daughter came up with, “Ocean Doctor,” it was clever, catchy and immediately caught on as my moniker and even as the name of my radio show.
 1planet1ocean – a project of The Ocean Foundation, served us well since 2004, but in a frenzy of New Year cleansing and simplifying, I felt it best to let go of the old and embrace the new.
 Read more